 Vanessa Kingori MBE, Publishing Director of British Vogue, is the first female publisher in the magazine’s 103-year history.

-Consistently a pioneer, Kingori’s list of achievements mark her as the ‘first’ in many feats, as she has consistently broken barriers, pushed boundaries, and campaigned for race and gender equality on social media, as well as in her leadership positions at Vogue and GQ.
+Consistently a pioneer, Kingori’s list of achievements mark her as the ‘first’ in many feats.
+As she has consistently broken barriers, pushed boundaries, and campaigned for race and gender equality.
+Both on social media, and in her leadership positions at Vogue and GQ.

-Born in Kenya to a Kenyan father and Caribbean mother, she grew-up in Saint Kitts before moving to London at the tender age of seven.
-Moving across the world twice, and born in an untraditional family, Kingori grew accustomed to being an outcast from an early age, never quite fitting in seamlessly in Kenya or London.
+Born in Kenya to a Kenyan father and Caribbean mother.
+Kingori grew-up in Saint Kitts before moving to London at the tender age of seven.
+Moving across the world twice, and born in an untraditional family, she grew accustomed to being an outcast from an early age.
+Never quite fitting in seamlessly in either Kenya or London.
 Reflecting on moving during her childhood, Kingori expressed in an interview “I do think that it has prepared me quite a lot for my life now and entering into new spaces as a woman, as a person of colour and not feeling uncomfortable with being different.”

-In London, she attended a convent school where strict dress codes fueled her passion for fashion and clothing.
-Eventually, she went on to pursue a degree in management and sociology from Royal Holloway, where she simultaneously worked at Matches, a luxury fashion retailer.
-Little did she know at the time, that part-time job would teach her some of her most utilized business beliefs—one of which was that the idea that the force behind all business success is relationships- work should truly be enjoyable and fun for everyone involved, even though it may be intense at times.
+In London, she attended a convent school where strict dress codes fueled her passion for fashion.
+Eventually, she went on to pursue a degree in management and sociology from Royal Holloway.
+Where she simultaneously studied and worked at Matches, a luxury fashion retailer.
+Little did she know at the time, that part-time job would teach her some of her most utilized business beliefs.
+One of which was the idea that the force behind all business success is relationships.
+Work should truly be enjoyable and fun for everyone involved, even though it may be intense at times.

 Launching a magazine career